basicallydan/danhough.com/busking/2018-07-17-more-stats.md

 title: How much money do I make busking on the tube?
 tags: [music]
 date_created: 29 June 2018
-description: A short report with lots of cool stats.
+description: A short report with lots of cool stats that I wrote for Londonist.
 location: London, UK
 twitterCardType: summary_large_image
-thumbnail: "!SITE_URL!/img/busking/2018-06-29-3-busking-progress-tw.png"
+thumbnail: "!SITE_URL!/img/busking/2018-07-17-stats-july-2018-tw.png"
-ogthumbnail: "!SITE_URL!/img/busking/2018-06-29-3-busking-progress-og.png"
+ogthumbnail: "!SITE_URL!/img/busking/2018-07-17-stats-july-2018-og.png"
 ---

 Do you remember the last busker you saw on the tube?
 There's a chance they remember you.
 If you had any kind of interaction with me, I would.
 If you smile, wave, cover your ears or sing along, I'll record it.